nikcorg/buble-tape-runner/README.md

 Install with `npm i buble-tape-runner`, with appropriate save flags if you wish.
 Then in your `test` (or other) `package.json` script, enter `buble-tape-runner <glob pattern>`, where `glob-pattern` is e.g. `test/*.js`.

+## Why not Babel

+Babel is an *amazing* project, which I use often and a lot, but sometimes it can feel a bit like overkill, when you don't need all the latest and greatest of the shiny things available.
+Buble is a turnkey ES6 to ES5 transpiler, and Reify tackles the new module import and export to CommonJS transpilation.
+Installation is fast and zero configuration.

 ## License

 Buble Tape Runner is MIT licensed.